International Work Exchange Programs

 In 1990-91, an exchange was developed with the Committee of Youth Service (KMO) in the former Soviet Union.
 Corpsmembers worked on outdoor projects in Moscow and Leningrad (now St. Petersburg) and CCC centers hosted Soviet youth a few months later.

-During this time a partnership was also initiated with the Tahoe-Baikal Institute, which fosters environmental exchanges and research focusing on two freshwater lakes, Lake Tahoe and Lake Baikal in Russia.
+During this time a partnership was also initiated with the Tahoe-Baikal Institute, which fostered environmental exchanges and research focusing on two freshwater lakes, Lake Tahoe and Lake Baikal in Russia.

 In 1994, the CCC helped with start-up efforts in the Yucatán for a Mexico Conservation Corps.
 Mexican staff later traveled to CCC’s training institute for classes, and San Diego corpsmembers and Mexican youth participated in projects along the border.